 Trusted Legal Guidance For Encroachments

 An “encroachment” generally refers to a situation in which there is unauthorized trespass by someone onto another’s property.
-For example, your neighbor could build a new deck, which stretches over several inches of your property, or you could discover that the fence in your backyard encroaches onto your neighbor’s property by several feet.
+For example, your neighbor could build a new deck, that stretches over several inches of your property, or you could discover that the fence in your backyard encroaches onto your neighbor’s property by several feet.
 Encroachments can be unintentional or intentional, and depending on the type of encroachment (and your relationship with the neighbor), relatively simple or very difficult to remedy.
+At Zacks & Freedman, our encroachment attorney team can help protect your property.

 Verifying That An Encroachment Exists